josgut/83950_Security-Compliance/README.md

   * If the file content is correct before the playbook execution, the playbook won’t modify it during its execution.

+exercise-4.sh:
+  * Only has a parameter with then name of the user to delete from sudoers file.

 Requirements
 ------------

-A host named "fedora.local"
+  * A host named "fedora.local"

-libpwquality

-Ansible >= 2.8
+  * Ansible >= 2.8
+  * An user in wheel group on remote host
+  * Wheel users can change to root without password

 Role Variables
 --------------